AdarshDogra-CloudDevops/azurelabguide/Exercise4-verification.md

 # Exercise 4 - Verifying the Deployment and Accessing Apache Server
+**In this exercise, you will verify that your containerized Apache server is accessible via its public FQDN.
+You will test the deployment by accessing the "Hello World" page served from the container.**

 1. Navigate to your **Container Instance** → Click **Go to Resource**.